Chuyển đến nội dung chính

 You'll notice that npm will create a package.json and package-lock.json file in your working folder.
 Additionally, it will make a folder called node_modules.

-Next, create a .js file in which we can write our code; we’ll call ours main.js.
+Next, create a .js file in which you can write your code; call it main.js.
 You can use any text editor or IDE to work in your .js file.

 Connecting to Infura